AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-proof-in-legacy-proofing-viewer.md

 * [Firefox 47+](https://addons.mozilla.org/en-US/firefox/addon/proofhq-rich-media-review/?src=cb-dl-created)
 * [Safari 9+](https://safari-extensions.apple.com/details/?id=com.proofhq.safari.screenshot-7WEDVS2S75)

-The extension installation can be triggered from the Workfront Proof Viewer directly after clicking the `Add Comment` button (browser restart may be required) via the alert screen.&nbsp;
+The extension&nbsp;installation can be triggered from the Workfront Proof Viewer directly after clicking the **Add Comment** button (browser restart may be required) via the alert screen.&nbsp;

 ![](assets/screenshot-2016-06-06-15.57.12-350x156.png)

-* When viewing interactive content, you cannot use the Navigation tools (i.e. Zoom, Rotation, Measurement tool, Pan, or Fit to).
-However, all these functions are available in  `Add Comment` mode if&nbsp;the content is captured as a static image, as described in [Proofing Static Content](#proofing-static-content).
+* When viewing interactive&nbsp;content, you cannot use the Navigation tools&nbsp;(i.e.&nbsp;Zoom, Rotation, Measurement tool, Pan, or Fit to).
+However, all these functions are&nbsp;available in&nbsp;**Add Comment** mode if&nbsp;the content is captured as a static image, as described in [Proofing Static Content](#proofing-static-content).

 When proofing interactive URLs: